|

 B. nigriventris

-B. m. major
+B. major |

-Coexists with B. m. major - Garden Slender Salamander, in some mountains in Los Angeles and Orange counties.
+Coexists with B. major - Garden Slender Salamander, in some mountains in Los Angeles and Orange counties.

 Ongoing surveys have found that both species occur throughout most of the L.A.
 Basin, as well as in the mountains and foothills.

-is the larger, more robust, of the two species, with longer limbs and a broader neck and head.
+B. major is the larger, more robust, of the two species, with longer limbs and a broader neck and head.

-It can be difficult to identify these two species where they both are found because it is hard to tell them apart unless they are side by side and that is not often possible.
 You can't tell just by the size or the body color alone.
 Both species are about the same size, and both have similar color variations.
 The best way to determine the species is to look at the color of the salamander's underside.

 (Go to this page for more information about how to differentiate a Black-bellied Slender Salamander from a Garden Slender Salamander.)